hayesmaker/phase-2-e/README.md

 ### Run the examples:
-- There is a fully functioning load phaser game test suite which can demo, which you can run by following the steps in the examples README. https://github.com/hayesmaker/phase-2-e/tree/master/examples/thrust-engine
+- There is a fully functioning load phaser game test suite which can demo, which you can run by following the steps in the examples README. https://github.com/hayesmaker/phase-2-e/tree/master/examples/thrust-platform

 ### Writing Tests
 - And now the fun part..
 This is how you can write your e2e tests:
-- See the thrust-engine example tests to see how custom-commands can be created specifically for a game.
+- See the thrust-platform example tests to see how custom-commands can be created specifically for a game.

 ```
 module.exports = {